milenmk/laravel-simple-data-tables-and-forms/docs/tables/pagination.md

 ## Pagination

-Laravel Simple Datatables provides flexible pagination options to help manage large datasets efficiently.
+Laravel Simple Datatables And Forms provides flexible pagination options to help manage large datasets efficiently.

 ## Basic Configuration

 Pagination is enabled by default.
-You can configure it in the `simple-datatables.php` configuration file:
+You can configure it in the `simple-datatables-and-forms.php` configuration file:

 ```php
 'pagination' => [